 Today's Homeowner looks at dozens of datapoints on roofers to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-A new roof installation is a large home renovation that can cost tens of thousands of dollars.
-It's essential to research and find a highly reviewed and recommended roofing company for the job.
-Here are the top things to evaluate when hiring a roofer.
+Installing a new roof is a major home improvement project that can cost upwards of twenty thousand dollars when all is said and done.
+It's crucial to research and find the most qualified and reputable residential roofing company for the job.
+Here are some important factors to consider when choosing a roofing contractor.

 Though most homeowners don't think about their roof every single day, a roof plays an important role in keeping a home safe and secure.
 Watch for these signs that your roof might need professional attention.